DrewEaster/dreweaster.github.io/source/_posts/2015-02-08-twelve-factor-config-and-docker.markdown

 So, our delivery pipeline continues to produce an environment agnostic container 'Build' image, but, just at the point of deployment to our chosen environment, we create a new environment specific image and use this as our 'Release'.
 Then, the 'Run' phase need only be given the 'Release' image version in order to execute the application.

-This model sees 'Release' packages created on demand - i.e. a 'Release' package (Docker image) is create _just in time_ at the point of deployment to a specified environment.
+This model sees 'Release' packages created on demand - i.e. a 'Release' package (Docker image) is created _just in time_ at the point of deployment to a specified environment.
 From where environment variables are actually sourced and added to the Dockerfile, is beyond the realms of this post.

 The right way?
 --------------